armanjindal/armanjindal.github.io/about.md

  *Reading* (TBA) has a summary, discussion, and criticism of essential books and articles I read.
 The first is on Eichmann in Jerusalem by Hannah Arendt (TBA).

-The icon in the right is for [my Github].
+The icon in the right is for [my Github](https://github.com/armanjindal/armanjindal.github.io).
 You can find the code for this site and other projects.
 For a potential employer, please reach out since the majority of the code for my classes, specifically for Operating Systems, is private at the professor's request.

 ### Target Audience